 TPO-RAs may also be combined with a steroid like dexamethasone for better results.

-You take Promacta as a pill every day.
+For cITP, you take Promacta as a pill every day.
 Nplate is given as a shot once a week.
 Avatrombopag (Doptelet) is taken once a day and then the dose is adjusted to your platelet count..

 These medicines can cause: